Compilation flags

 To disable exceptions, the following flags must the passed to the compiler: -fno-exceptions -DQKA_SQD_DISABLE_EXCEPTIONS=1

-When QKA_SQD_DISABLE_EXCEPTIONS is set to a non-zero value during compilation, the library will refrain from throwing exceptions.
+When QKA_SQD_DISABLE_EXCEPTIONS is set to a non-zero value during compilation, the library will not throw exceptions.
 Instead, if there is an error, it will send a message to STDERR and call std::terminate.
 The default behavior of std::terminate is to abort the program, but this behavior can be configured by calling std::set_terminate.
 For an MPI program, it is recommended to install a custom handler that calls MPI_Abort instead.

 How to disable run-time type information (RTTI)